pojntfx/jtodo-backend/README.md

 ## Overview

 This project is a simple gRPC service for CRUD actions on todos.
+See [JTodo](https://pojntfx.github.io/jtodo-frontend-javafx/) for the app.

 ## Installation